Equifax Breach is Very Possibly the Worst Leak of Personal Info Ever - Slashdot

 Of course it does.
 Any time an employee trades stock in the company he's employed by, that's insider trading because the employee is an "insider".
 Most of the time, it's perfectly legal.

 From SEC.gov: [sec.gov] "Illegal insider trading refers generally to buying or selling a security, in breach of a fiduciary duty or other relationship of trust and confidence, while in possession of material, nonpublic information about the security."
-And that is what happened here, because the trading happened before the public was m
+And that is what happened here, because the trading happened before the public was made aware of the breach.

-That means well more than half of all US residents who rely the most on bank loans and credit cards are now at a significantly higher risk of fraud and will remain so for years to come.

-WRONG!
-The individuals are not at risk of fraud.
-Banks and other institutions are at risk of fraud.
-It is not your responsibility if some dipshit bankster or other idiot "Business" opens fraudulent loans etc. in your name because they don't do their due diligence.
-There is no such thing as "Identity Theft".
-There is "Fraud".
-Do not accept that it is your responsibility to deal with the fallout from this.
-Sue!
-Sue immediately if anyone tries to make it your problem.
-If something goes against your credit repo

-Surely this marks the end of "SSN as passwords" (Score:1)
+Surely this marks the end of "SSN as passwords" (Score:3, Insightful)

 So, as a result, the US loan industry is going to end their grossly negligent practice of using my Social Security Number as the root password to my financial life, right?

-Note: UPDATE (9/9/17): Equifax has now announced that "the arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident."
-UPDATE (9/9/17): Equifax has now announced that "the arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident."